About us without us

 Furthermore the studies authored by Dr. Poets and his colleagues at the Tübingen University Hospital are evidence-based; they rely upon polysomnography to measure PRS upper airway obstruction both pre-treatment and post-treatment.
 Virtually everyone agrees on the importance of practicing evidence-based medicine, using objective criteria, and virtually everyone agrees that polysomnography is the gold standard for measuring the severity of upper airway obstruction in PRS babies.
 Nevertheless a substantial percentage of PRS studies simply ignore polysomnography altogether.
 Dr. Poets and his multidisciplinary team of highly specialised PRS experts at the Tübingen University Hospital, by consistently focusing on objective criteria, have raised the bar for evidence-based PRS research.

 From the very beginning of the international PRS consensus movement launched by Dr. Breugem, Dr. Poets has played a leading role.
 The world’s Third International Consensus Meeting on Pierre Robin Sequence is being organized by Dr. Poets.
 It will take place in Tübingen Germany in 2022.
-It was supposed to take place in 2020, but it was delayed due to COVID-19:
+It was supposed to take place in 2020, but it was delayed due to COVID-19.

 Elsevier’s “Seminars in Fetal-Neonatal Medicine” decided to dedicate a full issue of their respected medical journal to PRS.
 Based on the Tübingen University Hospital’s world-renowned reputation for PRS treatment and research, Elsevier chose the Tübingen University Hospital to serve as guest editor for this upcoming PRS edition.